Custom Knee Ankle Foot Orthotic

 We book an hour for your first appointment at which time, Eric Bapty, our Certified Orthotist will take a medical history and perform a physical examination of your lower limbs which includes an evaluation of muscle strength, joint alignment and range of motion.
 He will then conduct a gait analysis, discuss your abilities, support and situation before suggesting a Treatment Plan (TP) based on his assessment and the prescription from your doctor.

 How are KAFO's made?

-To fulfill your Treatment Plan (TP), our Orthotist will perform shape capture with the appropriate casting and/or measurements.
+To fulfill your Treatment Plan (TP), our Certified Orthotist will perform shape capture with the appropriate casting and/or measurements.
 Our in-house lab will create a plaster model which Eric modifies to suit your TP.
 Wendy, our Orthotic Technician, and Eric will custom fabricate your custom KAFO using the recommended materials.